rubenpieters/pyfi/README.md

 <h2>Purpose</h2>

-pyfi lets you call python from haskell by giving a high level interface for wrapping python functions.
+pyfi (PYthon Function Interface) lets you call python from haskell by giving a high level interface for wrapping python functions.
 Hopefully this will let people interoperate between haskell and python with much less friction than using python's C API.
 The library uses json serialization for basic types and pointers for more complex python objects, making it great for either wrapping your exiting python projects with haskell or using a python library from a haskell script.

 <h2>Tutorial</h2>
 First, let's see an example